ipenburg/People-In-Space/wordpress/people-in-space/readme.txt

 == Installation ==

-1. Extract the package in the /wp-content/plugins/ directory.
+1. Upload the zip through the 'New Plugins' menu in WordPress
-1. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Drag the Widget to a Sidebar through the 'Widgets' menu in WordPress

 == Changelog ==

-= 1.0 =
+= 1.0.0 =
 * Initial release